 Part of creating a life of freedom, happiness, and purpose is to eliminate negative aspects of your life.

 I told Mrs. RBD that 2017 would be they year I leave.
 And I’m ready to make the move, even if it requires some kind of loss of income.

-I see three options going forward:
+I see two options going forward: